-Watch back October’s Live Q&A with Siobhán and Emma above or find below a summary of what we covered.
+Watch back November’s Live Q&A with Siobhán and Emma above or find below a summary of what we covered.
 We answered questions from Irish learners on various topics related to the Irish language.
 The questions quoted below are abridged summaries of the original questions.

 I’m struggling to understand the difference in use of ‘faighidh’ and ‘gheobhaidh’.
 Are there easy rules around this or any other advice you can give?Fraser, Edinburgh